2021 Retail Reputation Report Reveals Uptick in Reviews and Google My Business Views

-LIVERPOOL, United Kingdom, Dec.
-08, 2021 (GLOBE NEWSWIRE) -- Reputation, the global leader in Reputation Experience Management (RXM), today unveiled findings from its 2021 Retail Reputation Report, which looks at key industry trends from the past year and ranks the top retailers in the UK.
+SAN RAMON, Calif., Dec.
+08, 2021 (GLOBE NEWSWIRE) -- Reputation, the global leader in reputation experience management (RXM), today unveiled findings from its 2021 Retail Reputation Report, which looks at key industry trends from the past year and ranks the top retailers.
 This comes in the midst of the ongoing pandemic, which is contributing to challenging supply chains and a labor shortage.

-Examining 3.7 million shopper reviews across the UK and the US, Reputation’s report ranked the top retailers in the UK of 2021 and uncovered:
+Examining 3.7 million shopper reviews, Reputation’s report ranked the top retailers in 2021 and uncovered key trends to look out for:

 - Review volume is up 12% from 2020.
 This is important because 90% of consumers read reviews before making a purchase, and 72% read multiple reviews.
 But review volume is down 22% from pre-pandemic days.